atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 z_drop(z_move(channel));
 ```

-In 1.0.0 `z_owned_subscriber_t`, `z_owned_queryable_t` and `z_get` can use either a callable object or a stream handler.
-In addition the same handler type now provides both blocking and non-blocking interface.
+In 1.0.0, `z_owned_subscriber_t`, `z_owned_queryable_t` and `z_get` can use either a callable object or a stream handler.
+In addition, the same handler type now provides both a blocking and non-blocking interface.
 For the time being Zenoh provides 2 types of handlers:

-- FifoHandler - serving messages in Fifo order, when it is full, it will block until some messages are consumed to free the space (meaning that all network tasks will also block).
-It’s worth noting that it will drop the new message If the queue is full and the default multi-thread feature is disabled.
+- `FifoHandler` - serving messages in Fifo order, *dropping new messages* once full.
+It is worth noting that it will drop new messages only if the queue is full and the default multi-thread feature is disabled.
-- `RingHandler` - serving messages in Fifo order, will remove older messages to make room for new ones when the buffer is full.
+- `RingHandler` - serving messages in Fifo order, *dropping older messages* once full to make room for new ones.

 ```c
 // callback